 The Self-Build Process vs The Beast from The East

 My youngest son and I booked leave to coincide for a couple of week’s session of “building a shepherd hut”.
-We did not, however, plan for the arrival of the “Beast from the East” that arrived just two hours after Richard from Blackdown delivered our hut on the agreed day!
+We did not, however, plan for the arrival of the “Beast from the East” which arrived just two hours after Richard from Blackdown delivered our hut on the agreed day!

 We battled to get the chassis, frame, roof, and external cladding installed before they had to return to work.
 That left me on my own, under a large tarpaulin, to do the external painting and finishings and all the internal wiring, cladding and flooring.
 As well as many, many evenings priming and painting boarding.
-It was finally watertight at end of March and the tarpaulin removed.
+It was finally watertight at end of March and the tarpaulin was removed.

 Meantime, I also designed and built a veranda in front of the door to sit out on and admire the view, and built it around the apple tree adjacent, appropriately reduced in height with a chain saw to form four small table tops.